SkylineCommunications/dataminer-docs/connector-help/connector_help/UPC Nederland VOD Schedule Importer.md

 - \#editIDX*data...*
 - \#deleteIDX

-With *data...* being: Asset TitleTagAsset Movie IDTagAsset Title IDTagProvider IDTagMovie FileTagMovie LengthTagFormatTagCategoriesTagStart DateTagEnd DateTagLicense Start TagLicense End TagActionTag
+With *data...* being: Asset Title TagAsset Movie ID TagAsset Title ID TagProvider ID TagMovie File TagMovie Length TagFormat TagCategories TagStart Date TagEnd Date TagLicense Start TagLicense End TagAction Tag

 In this page it is also possible to configure which directories will be read with the **Directory Command** parameter using the following commands: